juji-io/docs/docs/script.md

 ## The Alternative

-Even though writing REP scripts directly gives you access to potentially very powerful chatbots, it may still be an overkill in a lot use cases.
+Even though writing REP scripts directly gives you access to potentially very powerful chatbots, it may still be an overkill in many use cases.
 The way our CTO described it is that the script language is like the machine code.
 In most cases, we don't need to play with such low level details.
 Luckily, we have introduced a more intuitive representation to define Juji chatbots, which grants designers full access to all capabilities of Juji chatbots that are available in the Juji Studio and more.
 Stay tuned for our upcoming tutorial of the Config-doc.